What is Autoregulation?

 RPE scale for strength training with corresponding reps in reserve

-After each set, ask yourself: "How many more quality reps could I have done if my life depended on it?"
+After each set, ask yourself: "How many more quality reps could I realistically have done?"
 Be honest.
 Most lifters initially overestimate their RPE (thinking sets were harder than they were).

 Understanding RIR (Reps In Reserve)